Must Have Gear for Costa Rica: The Essential Items Every Traveler Needs

 Disclaimer: This article may contain affiliate links.
-Clicking on them may earn Costa Rica Vibes a commission, at no extra cost to you.
-Thank you for your support!
+We may earn a commission at no extra cost to you

 Packing for Costa Rica is not always the easiest.
 You’re dealing with a variety of microclimates here.
 Get ready for the rainforest, cloud forests, beaches, and different rainy seasons depending on where you are traveling.